dqops/dqo/docs/categories-of-data-quality-checks/how-to-reconcile-data-and-detect-differences.md

 ### What are data reconciliation tools?
 Many commercial data quality tools support data reconciliation, such as WinPure and TIBCO Clarity.
-Alternatively, data observability tools, such as an open-source DQOps, can reconcile data and monitor additional data quality metrics to further validate the data.
+Alternatively, data observability tools, such as DQOps, can reconcile data and monitor additional data quality metrics to further validate the data.

 ## What's next